Affiliate links on Android Authority may earn us a commission. Learn more.

 The Fitbit Inspire 3 is the best value device for anyone new to fitness tracking but also demands a pleasantly holistic hardware and software experience.
 It may not be the most advanced wearable you can strap onto your wrist, nor the cheapest, but it offers nearly everything you’d want in a basic tracker without any major caveats.
 This includes an attractive display, impressive battery life, 24/7 health and activity tracking, and sleep tracking.
 The device’s value also heavily banks on Fitbit’s companion app which is full of insights but is simple and approachable for newbies.
 Add in Premium features and shoppers will find a well-rounded experience (at least for six months).

-That said, the budget-tracker space isn’t short on competition.
-Xiaomi’s latest tracker, the Mi Band 7 ($50), also built on the series’ success with an impressive feature set at a great price.
-If it’s available in your region, Huawei also isn’t far behind with its own Band 7 (£49).
+That said, the budget-tracker space isn’t short on competition and there are a number of Fitbit alternatives.
+Xiaomi’s latest tracker, the Mi Band 7 ($46 at Amazon), also built on the series’ success with an impressive feature set at a great price.
+If it’s available in your region, HUAWEI also isn’t far behind with its own Band 7 ($41 at Amazon).

-In light of these competitors, Fitbit needed to boost its budget lineup this year.
-Right on cue, the addition of a colorful display and SpO2 monitoring brings the Inspire lineup back into the race.
+In light of these competitors, Fitbit needed to boost its budget lineup.
+Right on cue, the addition of a colorful display and SpO2 monitoring brought the Inspire lineup back into the race.
 With these boxes checked, Fitbit’s stellar sleep tracking and trusted analytics shine as outstanding features that keep the company a step above, especially when you factor in the tracker-to-app fumbles made by so many sub-$100 fitness trackers.
 Built-in GPS and NFC payment support would’ve tipped the Inspire 3 towards perfection but even without them, it gets an easy recommendation from us.

 The Inspire 3 is equal parts motivational and functional, boosted by Fitbit's unmatched sleep tracking and a reliable companion app.